-We all know that when we delete a file/folder, they will be moved to a temporary location called ‘Trash’ or ‘Recycle bin’.
-We can then either delete the contents of Trash permanently or restore them if we need them again.
-However, if you’re a heavy command-line user and looking for a command-line alternative way to use Trashcan from commandline , you need to check ‘Trash-cli’ utility.
-Trash-cli is a command-line trashcan for Unix-like systems.
-It uses the same trashcan used by GNOME, KDE, and XFCE, but you can use it from the Terminal.
+We all know that when we delete a file/folder, they will be moved to a temporary location called 'Trash' or 'Recycle bin'.
+We can delete the contents of Trash permanently or restore them if we need them later.
+This is how we use graphical Trashcans.
+However, If you're a heavy command-line user and looking for a command-line alternative way to use Trashcan from the Terminal, you need to check 'Trash-cli' utility.
+Trash-cli is a commandline trashcan for Unix-like systems.
+It uses the same trashcan used by GNOME, KDE, and XFCE, but we can use it right from the Terminal.
 Using trash-cli, we can delete, restore items as the way we do in the graphical Trashcan.

 In this brief tutorial, we will be discussing how to install and use 'Trash-cli' utility in Linux.

-Trash-cli : A Command Line Recycle Bin For Unix-like Systems
+Trash-cli : A Commandline Trashcan (Recycle Bin) For Unix-like Systems

-Trash-cli is available on the default repositories of most Linux distributions.
+Trash-cli is available in the default repositories of most Linux distributions.

 To install it on Arch Linux and its derivatives:

 $ sudo dnf install trash-cli

 $ sudo yum install trash-cli

 If Trash-cli is not available on the repositories, you can compile and install it from sources.

 To install it on system-wide, run the following commands one by one.